Become a Jungle Guide

 Panama – Chagres National Park

 Following successful completion of the course, candidates will have acquired the skills and knowledge necessary to guide clients in a wilderness environment.
 This includes, but is not limited to, skills relating to regulatory compliance, cultural and nature interpretation, meteorology, risk and emergency management, expeditionary and outdoor leadership, sustainability and conservation, and finally, wilderness survival.
 Certification is achieved by scoring 366 points or higher (75% or higher) on the Wilderness Guide Practical Assessment (WGPA).
-This assessment is conducted by a PAWGI-Certified Wilderness Instructor throughout the duration of the course.
-Certification is restricted to within the following countries: Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Cuba and Jamaica.
+This assessment is conducted by our Certified Wilderness Instructors and our academic board throughout the duration of the course.
+The areas of specialization are restricted to within the following countries: Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Cuba and Jamaica.